~ The Temple Incident ~

 Enjoy the trip.

 "Oh, so you come in, stinking drunk, not even offering the proper prayers to me?
 Tut, tut, Atrius, is this how one of my finest soldiers should act?"
 Atrius swerved around and focused on the speaker.
 "Shit," he whispered as he faced the God of War himself.
 Ares wrinkled his nose delicately, saying, "You should have at least bathed first.
 I know, war is nasty, but you finished that battle, so next time, clean up some first.
-Now, why did you come here tonight?"
+Now, why did you come here tonight, Atrius?"

 "Yes, my soldier, a sacrifice.
 I don't give without expecting payment, you know.
 Your infantry called on me in the heat of battle, and as their captain, you must follow up by making a sacrifice.
-Are you willing?"
+Are you willing?" the god asked.

 "Hush, Atrius, it is late and our guests are asleep.
 Back from battle so soon?"
+Cyrene asked wearily.

 Cyrene went cold with fear and dread.
 A sacrifice?
 "No," she whispered.